joshtynjala/actionscript-3.0-developers-guide/security/restricting-networking-apis.md

 <div>

-You can control a SWF file’s access to network functionality by setting the `allowNetworking` parameter in the `<object>` and `<embed>` tags in the HTML page that contains the SWF content.
+You can control a SWF file's access to network functionality by setting the `allowNetworking` parameter in the `<object>` and `<embed>` tags in the HTML page that contains the SWF content.